Aisling Loftus

 Aisling Sinead Katie Loftus (born 1 September 1990) is a British actress.
 She began her career as a child actress and first gained prominence through her roles in the BBC dramas Five Daughters (2010) and Dive (2010), the play Spur of the Moment, and the film Death of a Superhero (2011).

 She has since appeared in the ITV period drama Mr Selfridge (2013–2015), the BBC series War & Peace (2016) and Broken (2017), and the Sky series A Discovery of Witches (2018–2022) and The Midwich Cuckoos (2022).
 Her performance in the film Property of the State (2016) earned her an IFTA nomination.

 Early life and education

-Loftus was born in Nottingham to Irish parents Paddy and Eileen from Drumcondra, Dublin and Roscrea, County Tipperary; she has an older sister Aoife.
+Loftus was born in Nottingham to Irish parents Paddy and Eileen from Drumcondra, Dublin and Roscrea, County Tipperary; she has an older sister.
 Throughout her childhood she visited family in Ireland for holidays, in Dublin, Tipperary, Cork, Kerry, Galway and Clare.

 Loftus attended St Edmund Campion Catholic Primary School in West Bridgford and later completed A Levels in English literature, drama and history at the Becket School in Wilford.
 She was nine when she discovered acting; she took classes at the Television Workshop, and participated in the National Theatre Connections.
 She considered going to drama school, but decided against it when she was cast in Dive whilst on study leave.